gatsbyjs/gatsby/benchmarks/markdown_id/README.md

 node --max_old_space_size=2000 node_modules/.bin/gatsby build
 ```

-The last step could also just be `gatsby build` if the number of pages is small enough.
+The last step you could also use `gatsby build` if the number of pages is small enough.
 The example will increase the maximum reserved "old object space" which you'll need for a larger number of pages.